raboniel/arasiyal/README.md

 All of the code is written in R.

-The maps are made with krata and the charts thereof are made in Canva.
+The maps are made with krata https://krata.app/

 The final blogs for this can be found at https://substack.com/@arasiyal